webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via CLI

 ```bash
 webpack-dev-server --http2
 ```

-To pass your own certificate via the CLI use the following options
+To pass your own certificate via CLI, use the following options

 ```bash
 webpack-dev-server --http2 --key /path/to/server.key --cert /path/to/server.crt --cacert /path/to/ca.pem